AmirhosseinOlyaei/logseq/pages/MSIMBO - Intro to Computing.md

 		- `npx tailwindcss -i ./src/tailwind.css -o ./css/styles.css --watch`
 		- in `index.html` head: `<link href="/css/styles.css" rel="stylesheet">`
 		-
+-
+- new project: `~/msimbo-projects/googlemini-calculator›` convert to celsius
+	- `cd` into the [new] folder, **f23c1-google-converter**
 	- Run: `yarn` to build the packages this project depends on.
 	- Run `yarn serve:dev` to preview the project
 	- Run `yarn watch:css` to start making changes to the tailwind styles.
 This starts the tailwind build script.
+- send the link of issues on sleck
 -
--
-- new project: `~/msimbo-projects/googlemini-calculator›` convert to celsius
-- send the link of issues on sleck